Willeede/thinkalike_project/docs/CODE_OF_CONDUCT.md

-# docs/CODE_OF_CONDUCT.md - Code of Conduct - Forging a Respectful and Inclusive Community

 # ThinkAlike Project - Code of Conduct - Building a Respectful and Inclusive Community

 **Version 1.0 - Draft - Work in Progress**